 - Supervise patients in choosing and completing work assignments or arts and crafts projects.

-Occupational Therapy Aides with little to no experience tend to make between $19820 and $22800 while the more experienced ones make over $35060 per year.
+Occupational Therapy Aides with little to no experience tend to make between $18260 and $21590 while the more experienced ones can earn over $37290 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Occupational Therapy Aide is to move to a higher paying state like DC.
-Right now, the highest paying states for Occupational Therapy Aides are DC, FL, CA, KS and ND.
+One of the easiest ways to increase your salary as an Occupational Therapy Aide is to move to a higher paying state like WA.
+Right now, the highest paying states for Occupational Therapy Aides are WA, NY, LA, AZ and VA.

-3 other factors that can increase your salary as An Occupational Therapy Aide is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Occupational Therapy Aide is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Occupational Therapy Aides what degree they had when they got the job and most of them said they had a Associates degree followed by High School Diploma.
+We asked other Occupational Therapy Aides what degree they had when they got the job and most of them said they had an Associate’s Degree followed by a High School Diploma.